radiocosmology/alpenhorn/demo/demo-script.md

 the `/examples` directory.
 This extension has already been incorporated into the alpenhorn container image that we're running, and alpenhorn has been set up to use it.

-As explained in the documentation for the `pattern_importer` example, the extension adds fields to two alpenhorn tables: `ArchiveAcq` and `ArchiveFile`, as well as creating some of its own tables in the Data Index.
-Because of this, we need to run the extension initialisation before we can create the rest of the data index proper.
+As explained in the documentation for the `pattern_importer` example, the extension adds four new tables to the alpenhorn Data Index: `AcqData`, `AcqType`, `FileData`, and `FileType`.
+Adding extra tables to the Data Index is permitted, but caution must be used to prevent name clashes with alpenhorn's own tables, and tables from other potential extensions.
+Fortunately, for the simple case in this demo, we don't have to worry about that.

 To initialise the database for the extension, run the `demo_init` function provided by the
 extension: